 California State University, Channel Islands (CSUCI) opened in 2002 and is accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges (WASC).
 It is located on over 1,200 acres and has undergone more than \$233 million in building and renovation projects.
 CSUCI offers twenty-six undergraduate majors, six graduate, four teaching credential programs and seven centers and institutes that support regional prosperity and the University mission.
-During the 2021 fall term, CSUCI had 6,437 students, a decrease of 7.3 percent from the prior year.
+During the 2022 fall term, CSUCI had 5,643 students, a decrease of 12.3 percent from the prior year.

 California Lutheran University, (CLU) opened in 1961, is accredited by the Accrediting Commission for Senior Colleges and Universities of the WASC.
-Forty-one majors and forty-three minors are offered in the traditional undergraduate program.
+Forty majors and forty-three minors are offered in the traditional undergraduate program.
 The Bachelor's Degree for Professionals program offers degrees in eight majors.
 Graduate programs include doctorates in educational leadership, higher education leadership, clinical psychology and theology; and master's degrees in education, psychology, business, economics, information technology, public policy and administration, and divinity studies.
-Enrollment for fall term 2021 was 3,766, a decrease of 6.5 percent from the prior year.
+Enrollment for fall term 2022 was 3,615, a decrease of 4.0 percent from the prior year.
 Classes are offered at the 225-acre main campus in Thousand Oaks, as well as four off-campus centers throughout California.

-The three Ventura County Community College campuses, Moorpark, Oxnard and Ventura, had a fall 2021 enrollment of 47,135 students, an increase of 40.2 percent from the prior year's unadjusted number, and approximately 1,863 faculty, staff, and administrators in fall of 2021.
+The three Ventura County Community College campuses, Moorpark, Oxnard and Ventura, had a fall 2022 enrollment of 46,726 students, a decrease of 0.9 percent from the prior year's unadjusted number, and approximately 1,885 faculty, staff, and administrators in fall of 2022.
 The colleges are accredited by the Accrediting Commission for Community and Junior Colleges of the WASC.
 The three two-year colleges offer programs to transfer to four-year colleges and universities, career technical training, and basic skills instruction as well as community service, economic development, and continuing education for cultural growth, life enrichment, and skills improvement.